stribor/lldb-qt-formatters/README.md

 # Installation

 git clone this repo somewhere, e.g. ~/qtlldb.
-Then add the following lines to your ~/.lldbinit:
+Then add the following line to your ~/.lldbinit:

 ```
 command script import ~/qtlldb/QtFormatters.py
-command source ~/qtlldb/QtFormatters.lldb
 ```

 # Running Tests